-The question was posed again during a question-and-answer session as part of “The World’s Principled Leader Series” presented by the Covey Leadership Center at the Jon M. Huntsman School of Business at Utah State University.
+The question was posed again during a question-and-answer session as part of the 2021 “The World’s Principled Leader Series” presented by the Covey Leadership Center at the Jon M. Huntsman School of Business at Utah State University.

 During the address which was streamed on YouTube, Elder Holland highlighted six principles of the Savior that made him the perfect leader.
 Church News summarized all six principles shared by Elder Holland from “The Savior chose the perfect cause” to “He gave credit to the father.”

 At the conclusion of his remarks, Lord Michael Hastings of Scarisbrick, England, posed some questions to Elder Holland which had been submitted by students about leadership.
 One student asked how to care for one’s own mental health and emotional well-being when there are so many opportunities and so much to accomplish.